openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

   *round-toward-zero* mode.

-A numeric casting conversion from an integer type (or char) to smaller integer type (or char) *I* discards all bits except the *N* lowest ones, where *N* is the number of bites used to represent type *I*.
-This conversion can loose information about the magnitude of the numeric value, also the sign of the resulting value can differ from the sign of the original value.
+A numeric casting conversion from an integer type (or char) to smaller integer type (or char) *I* discards all bits except the *N* lowest ones, where *N* is the number of bits used to represent type *I*.
+This conversion can lose the information on the magnitude of the numeric value.
+The sign of the resulting value can differ from that of the original value.

 .. index::